MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/device-onboarding-offboarding-macos-jamfpro-mde.md

 ## Onboard devices into Microsoft 365 Compliance solutions using Microsoft Intune

-Onboarding a macOS device into Compliance solutions is a thirteen phase process.
+Onboarding a macOS device into Compliance solutions is a multi phase process.

 1. [Get the device onboarding package](#get-the-device-onboarding-package)